POSTED: 3 Jan 2025

 • A sensation of warmth or stinging after application

-Alternatives to Ivermectin for Rosacea
+What are the Alternatives to Ivermectin for Rosacea?

-• Niacinamide: A soothing ingredient with anti-inflammatory properties, niacinamide helps to strengthen the skin barrier and reduce redness.
-It can be used alongside prescription treatments like ivermectin for enhanced results.
+• Niacinamide: A soothing ingredient with anti-inflammatory properties, niacinamide strengthens the skin barrier and reduces redness.
+It works well alongside prescription treatments like ivermectin.

 Authored by: